 Fructose: A Sugar Digested Differently

 Fructose is digested like other types of sugar but about 50% of it goes through the liver in order to be converted to glucose.
-The other half is converted in the small intestine.
+The other half is then converted by the small intestine.
 The liver also turns this sugar into fat.